mattpe/wbma/docs/w2-login.md

      console.log('profile isLoggedIn', isLoggedIn);
      const logout = () => {
        // TODO: set isLoggedIn to false;
-       // TODO: if isLoggedIn is false navigate to Login (this if statement is to make sure isLoggedIn has changed, will be removed later)
     };
      return (
        <SafeAreaView style={styles.container}>